Cash–Landrum incident: Description of encounter

-They said that the object then ascended over the treetops, and rose higher in the sky, and then a group of helicopters approached it, surrounding it in tight formation.
+They said that the object ascended over the treetops and rose higher into the sky.
+A group of helicopters then approached it, surrounding it in tight formation.
 Cash and Landrum counted 23 helicopters, and later identified some of them as tandem-rotor Boeing CH-47 Chinooks used by military forces worldwide.
 More specifically, Cash claimed that they had "United States Air Force" markings.

 With the road now clear, Cash says she drove on, claiming to see glimpses of the object and the helicopters receding into the distance.